When to say yes—and how to say no—if family members turn to you for financial support

 ALMOST EVERY FAMILY HAS ONE: the person family members call on when money is tight and they need a helping hand.
-The more financially responsible you are, the more likely you are to be considered "the family bank," according to a 2016 study conducted by Merrill in partnership with Age Wave.
-The study, "Finances in Retirement: New Challenges, New Solutions," found that 62% of people over age 50 provide financial support to family members, with the overwhelming majority (80%) doing so because "It’s the right thing to do."
+The more financially responsible you are, the more likely you are to be considered “the family bank.”

 Naturally, you’ll always want to be there for your family members when they need you, but there are times when it does make sense to politely say no, even to those closest to you.
 If you’re considered “the bank” in your family, here are four useful tips.

-1. Start talking about money with your children while they're young.
-"Set up regular family meetings to discuss life skills, including the earning, saving, spending, investing and sharing of money.
-What role does money play in your family's life?
-How do your financial decisions express your family's values?" says Stacy Allred, head of the Merrill Center for Family Wealth™.
-"From a young age, encourage children to ask questions about the decisions you're making so that they can begin to understand the reasoning behind them and develop sound money management habits of their own."
+1. Start talking about money with your children while they’re young.
+“Set up regular family meetings to discuss life skills, including the earning, saving, spending, investing and sharing of money.
+What role does money play in your family’s life?
+How do your financial decisions express your family’s values?” says Valerie Galinskaya, managing director within the Merrill Center for Family Wealth™.
+“From a young age, encourage children to ask questions about the decisions you’re making so that they can begin to understand the reasoning behind them and develop sound money management habits of their own.”
 With that background, they may have more realistic expectations if they do someday find themselves in a financial bind and consider asking you for help.

 2. Create a budget for giving.
-Even if you pass on your own sound money management habits, there are bound to be times when relatives will need your help, and you'll want to be in a position to provide it.
-Yet the “Finances in Retirement” survey found that few respondents had budgeted to be able to help family members financially, despite giving an average of $6,500 annually to family.
-"We create budgets for such things as travel or shopping, so why not for family giving?" asks Bill Hunter, Retirement Client Experience, Director, Strategy & Solutions at Bank of America.
+Even if you pass on your own sound money management habits, there are bound to be times when relatives will need your help, and you’ll want to be in a position to provide it.
+“We create budgets for such things as travel or shopping, so why not for family giving?” asks Ben Storey, director of Retirement Thought Leadership at Bank of America.

-"If you expect to be paid back, create a loan document," recommends Joe C. Schmieder, principal consultant of the Family Business Consulting Group.
+“If you expect to be paid back, create a loan document,” recommends Joe C. Schmieder, principal consultant of the Family Business Consulting Group, based in Chicago.
 This may include details on how frequently repayments will be made and whether interest will be charged.
 If the family member has asked you to invest in a business, request a business plan or other formal details on how the money will be used.
-"It's important that the recipient understands your terms," Hunter says.
+“It’s important that the recipient understands your terms,” Storey says.

 If you’re dreading the prospect of refusing a request, prepare your reasons beforehand so that you can explain them unemotionally.